ningpj/myVoronMods/Blobifier Modifications/readme.md

 ![Adjustable PTFE silicon rest sleeve](https://github.com/user-attachments/assets/846e4019-8405-4fc8-b69d-15c47b051b73)

 **Wear and Tear** This is after > 1500 changes and parking the nozzle up @ 290c for 45mins.
-The the over temp dimple helps cap the nozzle but expect the silicon rest to deterorate further over time especially if the nozzle is left in a parked state at high temp for prolonged periods of time.
+The over temp dimple helps cap the nozzle but expect the silicon rest to deterorate further over time especially if the nozzle is left in a parked state at high temp for prolonged periods of time.
 No noticable wear and tear parking up while preheating or during printing and filament changes with default Happy Hare 5-minute HE timeout and 255c target temp.
-As the silicon rest is only rated @ 250c and easily replacable it should be considered "consumable" and replaced as often as needed when its no longer able to restrict oozing.
+As the silicon rest is only rated @ 250c and easily replacable, it should be considered "consumable" and replaced as often as needed when its no longer able to restrict oozing.
 Even though external nozzle temp measurements appeared to be 40-50c lower than target HE temps, if left sitting on the rest for prelonged periods (e.g. > 10mins), tip temp will gradually creep up, reducing the temp delta.

-Unless a higher temp option can be sourced from aliexpress this is likely the best option.
+Unless a higher temp option can be sourced from aliexpress, this is one of the best options Ive identified.
 ![Silicon_Rest_Wear_ _Tear](https://github.com/user-attachments/assets/7495ade9-21d4-4504-9ef5-4139c742a4bd)

-**Video of right hand blob action with cascading wipe (combo zigzag & straight motion - Option:2) from static wiper, to gantry wiper and final park up**
+**Video of right hand blob action with nozzle shake, cascading wipe (combo zigzag & straight motion - Option:2) from static wiper through to gantry wiper and final park up**

 https://github.com/user-attachments/assets/15b4801e-78ad-42de-9327-dc3350addd9f